 Description

-Dive deep into the performance metrics of your ads to help drive data-driven optimizations.
-This script begins its process by creating a copy of the template spreadsheet, and the data values are inserted into the report sheet.
+This script begins its process by creating a copy of the template spreadsheet where the data values are automatically inserted.

 Use cases